 The importance of meaningful engagement can be explained in three categories: respect, better information, and avoiding problems.

 Nearly every travel guidebook contains a section on local customs and politeness.
 It is expected that visitors will make themselves familiar with at least the basic elements of local etiquette, to avoid giving offense and to show respect to their hosts.
 The same concept is true when engaging in activities that involve, in one way or another, one or more Arctic communities.
-This idea has been incorporated in various guidelines for ethical conduct as well as international instruments such as the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP).
+This idea has been incorporated in various guidelines for ethical conduct, as well as international instruments such as the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP).
 Those who are going to be affected by an action deserve and have the right to know what is planned and to have a say in whether and how that action happens.
-Few would dispute this in principle, but in practice it can become complicated.
+Few would dispute this in principle, but in practice, it can become complicated.
 Who needs to be engaged?
 At what point?
 Who has what authority with respect to any decisions?
 How does one know that “meaningful engagement” has been achieved?

 Local residents are also likely to know their home region better than visitors.
 Engaging with communities can provide useful information to visitors, allowing them to avoid wasting time learning things that are already known or to operate more efficiently in the local area.
 There are many stories of operations gone wrong because of inattention to some detail, where a short conversation with a knowledgeable local resident might have avoided the problem entirely.
 Interactions with local residents may also help find ways to provide mutual benefit, for example by sharing logistics or by making connections between two efforts that were otherwise unaware of each other.
 If nothing else, a good interaction with local residents may help someone avoid becoming the next story about clueless visitors making elementary mistakes.